dashpay/docs-platform/docs/explanations/identity.md

 #### Voting

-All masternodes can use their identities to vote on Platform polls for contested resources (e.g. multiple parties attempting to register the same name).
+All masternodes can use their identities to vote on Platform polls for contested resources.
+In Platform v1.0, masternode voting is used to resolve cases where multiple identities attempt to register the same [DPNS name](./dpns.md).

 #### Reward distribution